You have seen my troubles, and you care about the anguish of my soul. Psalm 31:7 (NLT)

 “Love generally activates the positive emotional and social areas of the brain.
 The primary area involved in fear is the amygdala.
 This area lights up in our brain when we are afraid.
 Other areas of the brain such as the frontal lobe helps to regulate the fear response.
 So your quote is probably fairly accurate as far as the brain goes.
 When we focus on love, the activity in the frontal lobe actually can suppress the fear responses in the amygdala.
 So the more we focus on love and compassion, the less fear we will feel.” —Dr. Newberg

 Experiences of trauma will heighten the acuity of this kind of emotionally reactive response that may come off as extreme when recipients on the other end happen to get in the way, unaware of the places the behavior is emanating from.
-The dam collapses under the weight of insurmountable force and those hit by the surge are then hurt; perhaps severely and then experience trauma.
+The dam collapses under the weight of insurmountable force and those hit by the surge are then hurt; perhaps severely, and the logical outcome is experienced trauma.